“I’ve invested too much to quit now.”

 A post-mortem is where the team evaluates how this feature actually performed, why it failed or succeeded, and what to do next.
 Because you’ve laid out the criteria beforehand, it’ll be a lot harder to cherry-pick the result.

-It is important to give the feature time to show its effect.
-If you call a post-mortem meeting immediately after launch, all you can talk about is the development process (output) and not the impact (outcome).
+Also, make sure you allow enough time for a feature to show its effect.
+If you call a post-mortem meeting immediately after its release, all you can talk about is the development process (output) but not the impact (outcome).

 Expand idea validation methods